 And what about those oh so common interview questions?

 • Planning and resourcing

 • Taking the initiative

 Although in this blog I mainly focus on how SLV.GLOBAL has enhanced my career prospects, as this reflects my current situation, I can’t go without mentioning all the other stuff too!
 As well as being my escape from post University blues and moving back home, I got to live with a lovely family in a beautiful home and was exposed to new culture, food and values – many of which I have brought home with me.
 I visited the most beautiful beaches and jungles and climbed never-ending mountains.
-I have made friends who I have since visited in Australia (and am hosting in the UK soon), met up with in New Zealand and hope to manage a visit to the LA in the future too!
+I have made friends who I have since visited in Australia (and am hosting in the UK soon), met up with in New Zealand, and hope to meet up with in LA in the future too!
 My time away not only improved my awareness of the world but also of my own strengths and weaknesses and this self-reflection definitely boosted my confidence in my own abilities which has been evident since.

 I owe a lot to SLV.GLOBAL and can’t thank them enough for providing such a well-organised, fun and hugely beneficial placement.
 They have always been extremely prompt and helpful providing references and I have recommended the placements to many people since – in fact my best friend’s sister is there right now and another friend is flying out in autumn!

 I strongly suggest if you’re contemplating signing up, even the tiniest bit, to go for it!
 Just fill in the form below, drop them an email on firstname.lastname@example.org, or even give them a call.
 They’re super friendly and the whole experience will help you for years to come.